-Special Topics in Mathematics • V3-5 CR
+Special Topics in Mathematics • V1-5 CR

 Covers supplementary or unusual classes related to the field.
 Topics are announced in the class schedule.
+Prerequisite: Permission of instructor.

 Individual Studies in Mathematics • V1-5 CR

 Allows directed readings or independent problem solving projects as arranged with an instructor.
 Primarily intended for students who have completed MATH 126, 208, and/or 238.
 May be repeated for a maximum of 15 credits.
 Prerequisite: Permission of instructor.